 - Creating a Load balancer-type service uses Network load balancing.

 GKE also supports container-native load balancing to minimize networking time and possible extra networking hops.
 At a high level, the load balancer prevents a request from being routed to an instance that does not host a pod of the requested service.

 Because your platform must be able to parse and calculate billions of ad requests per day, load-balancing is a must.
 Besides, a single machine would be inadequate for that task.
 However, the number of requests tends to change throughout the day, meaning that your infrastructure must be able to scale up and down based on demand.

 If you decide to use Compute Engine, you can create autoscaling managed instance groups from instance templates.
-You can then scale those groups on different metrics such as HTTP load, CPU, and Stackdriver custom metrics, such as application latency.
+You can then scale those groups on different metrics such as HTTP load, CPU, and Cloud Monitoring custom metrics, such as application latency.
 You can also scale these groups on a combination of these metrics.